pangpang20/gaussdb-python/docs/basic/transactions.rst

 Transactions management
 =======================

-Psycopg has a behaviour that may seem surprising compared to :program:`psql`: by default, any database operation will start a new transaction.
+GaussDB has a behaviour that may seem surprising compared to :program:`psql`: by default, any database operation will start a new transaction.
 As a consequence, changes made by any cursor of the connection will not be visible until `Connection.commit()` is called, and will be